Chi-teck/drupal-code-generator/README.md

 dcg config-form -a Example -a example -a SettingsForm -a No
 ```
 ## Extending
 All custom generators should be placed to _$HOME/.dcg_ directory.
-The following command will help you to get started with creating own generators.
+The following command can help you to get started with creating own generators.
 ```bash
 # Create custom DCG command.
 dcg dcg-command -d $HOME/.dcg